 This study based on the 12 km resolution DAS revealed two new features in the EPV analysis: high and low fluctuations at the smallest model scale associated with GW breaking, and high values associated with mesoscale vortices along the edge of the polar vortex.
-In this case both types of anomalous EPV values were related, as the persistent GW breaking created a region of reversed EPV gradient that triggered the formation of the mesoscale vortices.
+In this case both types of anomalous EPV values were related, as the persistent GW breaking created a region of reversed 359 EPV gradient that triggered the formation of the mesoscale vortices.
+360

 Fig. 15.
-The locations of the maximum (red) and minimum (blue) values of EPV on the 850K potential temperature surface at each analysis time for a) 1-10, b) 11-20, and c) 21-30 January 2022.
-The minimum locations are restricted to the area shown on the map projection.
-The red curve connects the maximum EPV locations from 25 January 15 UTC to 29 January 9 UTC.
+The locations of the maximum (red) and minimum (blue) values of EPV on the 850K potential 370 temperature surface at each analysis time for a) 1-10, b) 11-20, and c) 21-30 January 2022.
+The minimum 371 locations are restricted to the area shown on the map projection.
+The red curve connects the maximum EPV 372 locations from 25 January 15 UTC to 29 January 9 UTC.
+373

-The location of NH maximum and minimum values of 850K EPV at each analysis time provides 415 a convenient overview of the breaking GW regions during January 2022 (Fig. 15).
-During the first ten-days the highest EPV values are at the highest latitudes and lowest EPV values are at the 417 lower latitudes, consistent with the NH climatological poleward gradient of EPV.
-By the middle of 418 January, however, the distribution has changed with maximum and minimum EPV locations close together over Northern Europe, the Greenland coast, and Iceland.
-These indicate regions of strong 420 GW breaking as seen in the EPV field.
-Later in January, these "salt and pepper" patterns continue 421 with the addition of several days (25-29 January) when the maximum EPV value was associated 422 with a propagating mesoscale vortex.
-423
+The location of NH maximum and minimum values of 850K EPV at each analysis time provides a convenient overview of the breaking GW regions during January 2022 (Fig. 15).
+During the first ten-days the highest EPV values are at the highest latitudes and lowest EPV values are at the 363 lower latitudes, consistent with the NH climatological poleward gradient of EPV.
+By the middle of 364 January, however, the distribution has changed with maximum and minimum EPV locations close together over Northern Europe, the Greenland coast, and Iceland.
+These indicate regions of strong 366 GW breaking as seen in the EPV field.
+Later in January, these "salt and pepper" patterns continue with the addition of several days (25-29 January) when the maximum EPV value was associated with a propagating mesoscale vortex.

-The maximum value of 850K EPV can characterized characterize the overall NH winter of 2021-22 with a nominal maximum value of just under 2000 PVU for most of the winter season (Fig. 16).
+The maximum value of 850K EPV can characterized the overall NH winter of 2021-22 with a nominal maximum value of just under 2000 PVU for most of the winter season (Fig. 16).
 Starting on 14 January, values that are 5× higher appear, coincident with the appearance of GW breaking.
 These spikes continue for the remainder of the month with the addition of a more consistent in time bulge of high EPV, a signature of the persistent mesoscale vortices.
 These dramatic events are mostly over by the start of February.

 Fig. 16.
 Maximum EPV value on the 850K potential temperature surface as a function of time (10-3 PVU).

 11, 14, 24, and 27 January 2022 are denoted by blue vertical lines.

 How realistic are these very high EPV values seen in DAS?
-It is difficult to be definitive at this 436 time.
-The very smallest scale EPV fluctuations, occurring in association with GW breaking, are 437 likely greatly influence influenced by the limited model resolution.
-However, higher horizontal res-438 olution leads to more sharply defined mesoscale vortices with higher central EPV values (Fig. 13).
-439 Comparison of the evolution of the mesoscale vortices in FP with the lower resolution MERRA-2 440 EPV fields (Fig. 13) shows that at lower resolution the FP mesoscale vortices can be identified 441 as a smoothed version of the higher resolution system.
-If the wind change is approximately the same across a mesoscale vortex but the doubled horizontal resolution allows for a doubling of the 443 gradient, then the EPV values can be expected to double as well.
-444
+It is difficult to be definitive at this time.
+The very smallest scale EPV fluctuations, occurring in association with GW breaking, are likely greatly influence by the limited model resolution.
+However, higher horizontal resolution leads to more sharply defined mesoscale vortices with higher central EPV values (Fig. 13).
+Comparison of the evolution of the mesoscale vortices in FP with the lower resolution MERRA-2 EPV fields (Fig. 13) shows that at lower resolution the FP mesoscale vortices can be identified as a smoothed version of the higher resolution system.
+If the wind change is approximately the same across a mesoscale vortex but the doubled horizontal resolution allows for a doubling of the gradient, then the EPV values can be expected to double as well.

-The Only one potential mechanism for the creation of the very high mesoscale vortex EPV values is left for future investigation.
-In isentropic coordinates the rate of change of the parcel EPV is given by mesoscale vortices was investigated here.
-Other, perhaps very different, mechanisms are possible.
-Additionally, the simple linear instability model examined here lacks the ability to follow the perturbation to finite amplitude and to grow the EPV values, a distinctive feature of the vortices that needs explanation.
-Consider the equation for EPV in isentropic coordinates (Andrews et al. 1987, Equ 3.8.5):
+The creation of the very high mesoscale vortex EPV values is left for future investigation.
+In isentropic coordinates the rate of change of the parcel EPV is given by (Andrews et al. 1987, Equ 3.8.5):